ahoorab/cdk-iac/README.md

 a convention, it is easy to see what belongs to what.

-As it stands I can see potential problems with multi region, especially for services that don't have the concept of different regions e.g IAM so I may need to add a Region flag that adds a region to the unique Id in the future.
+As it stands I can see potential problems with multi region, especially for services that don't have the concept of different regions, e.g IAM. so I may need to add a Region flag that adds a region to the unique Id in the future.
-An example of this would be if you want to deploy a Wordpress application into two different regions as it stands you coudn't as the script would try and create IAM resources will the same name twice e.g dev-wordpress.
-By adding the ability to include the region this would become dev-eu-west-1-wordpress.
+An example of this would be if you want to deploy a Wordpress application into two different regions as it stands you couldn't as the script would try and create IAM resources will the same name twice e.g dev-wordpress.
+By adding the ability to include the region this might become dev-eu-west-1-wordpress.

 ### Profiles
-You define a DTAP when you call the cdk-iac.sh file, this is currently used to read the appropriate DTAP properties from the resources directory.
-The command uses whatever API keys are configure as your [default] in the .aws/credentials file.
+You define a DTAP when you call the cdk-iac.sh file, this is currently used to read the appropriate DTAP properties from the resources directory, and form part of the unique id.
+The command uses whatever API keys are configured as [default] in the .aws/credentials file.
-To use a set of credentials that have been defined as a profile in your ~/.aws/credentials file the you can use the -p flag.
+To use a set of credentials that have been defined as a profile in your credentials file the you can use the -p flag.
 When this flag is added the script will attempt to use a profile with the same name as the passed DTAP.

 # My Stacks
 In the Stacks directory you will find some stacks that I have created by way of seeing if it is possible to migrate our existing AWS Resource creation systems (CloudFormation, Ansible, AWS SDK) to use CDK.
-It is not my intention at this time to create Java examples of every possible CfnResource, but it do expect this to fill out as I do the migrations.
+It is not my intention at this time to create Java examples of every possible CfnResource, but I do expect this to fill out as I do the migrations.